shmuelzon/esp32-ble2mqtt/README.md

 * `services` - Add additional services or override a existing definitions to the ones grabbed automatically during build from http://www.bluetooth.org.
 Each service can include a `name` field which will be used in the MQTT topic instead of its UUID.
+In addition, it's possible to define a white/black list for discovered services.
 For example:

     ```json
     "services": {